DoctorWkt/2FISC/Docs/journal.md

 And that's what I see on the output of the ROM.
 So it does look like I can use 20K or 22K resistors instead of 1K resistors as the pullups.
 I think that's the only change that I need to make.

+## Thu  2 Jul 19:35:51 AEST 2020

+I thought I'd let the auto place mechanism in KiCad put the components on the board.
+So I cleared all the tracks, moved everything off except the UART and let KiCad put them back.
+Then I spaced them all out evenly over the PCB.
+Then I let freerouter have a go at the board.
+Once it had routed the tracks, it had an initial via count of 346!
+That's pretty terrible compared to my initial ~260 vias.
+In that case, I won't alter the PCB at all now.
+I do still need to do the copper pour on the board.

+## Thu  2 Jul 21:56:10 AEST 2020

+I've changed the resistors to 22K on the schematic, poured the copper, done the DRC, made the gerbers, sent them to JLCPCB and I've ordered the PCBs!
+Now I need to find out what components I'm still missing and order some of those.
+It's starting to get expensive.